Punktum-dk/epp-service-specification/README.md

 ☝️ Only a renewal period of `1` year can be specified in the `domain:period` section.

-⚠️ A domain can only be renewed when there are 2 months or less remaining until its expiration date.
+⚠️ A domain can only be renewed when there are 60 days or less remaining until its expiration date.

 See diagram of EPP process for EPP renew domain: [:eye_speech_bubble:][epp-renew-domain]